pbelai/pbelai.github.io/public/2020-06-01-scraping-financial-statements-of-slovak-financial-entities/index.md

           appendIfMissing(finReportBase, &quot;financial_report_base&quot;, con)
           appendIfMissing(finReportTitle, &quot;financial_report_title&quot;, con)
           appendIfMissing(finReportsForFinStatement, &quot;financial_report_for_financial_statement&quot;, con)
-          appendIfMissing(getAktivaFinReport(finReport), .appendType(&quot;financial_report_assets&quot;, finReportTitle), con)
+          appendIfMissing(getAssetsFinReport(finReport), .appendType(&quot;financial_report_assets&quot;, finReportTitle), con)
-          appendIfMissing(getPasivaFinReport(finReport), .appendType(&quot;financial_report_lae&quot;, finReportTitle), con)
+          appendIfMissing(getLAEFinReport(finReport), .appendType(&quot;financial_report_lae&quot;, finReportTitle), con)
-          appendIfMissing(getZSFinReport(finReport), .appendType(&quot;financial_report_is&quot;, finReportTitle), con)
+          appendIfMissing(getISFinReport(finReport), .appendType(&quot;financial_report_is&quot;, finReportTitle), con)
           RPostgres::dbCommit(con)
         },
         error = function(e) {RPostgres::dbRollback(con)}
       )
   }
 }</code></pre>
 <p>As you can see, we have appending to the database wrapped in the <code>tryCatch</code> function.
 We do this, to keep transaction atomic.
-This means, that we will commit all the data into the database or nothing will occurs.
+This means, that we will commit all the data into the database or nothing will occur.
 So in case of the error, <code>dbRollback</code> is called and the transaction is reverted.</p>
 </div>
 <div id="putting-it-all-together" class="section level1">
 <h1>Putting it all together</h1>
-<p>Now it is time to combine everything we have prepared, and start scraping data.
+<p>Now it is time to combine everything we have prepared and start scraping data.
 Thanks to our modular design, this should be pretty easy.
-All we have to do now is to get all the IDs of financial reports, that has changed since certain date and then download each of them and save it into the database.</p>
+All we have to do now is to get all the IDs of financial reports, that have changed since a certain date and then download each of them and save it into the database.</p>
 <pre class="r"><code>getAllChangedFinancialReports(&quot;2020-05-01&quot;) %&gt;%
   .$result.id %&gt;%
   lapply(function(x) {